Proftoa/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Create a script that removes all lette
+Write a command that finds all empty files and directories in the current director